Sport Event Management

 K4.

-Explain the role and function of government, non-government and private sector organisations in event strategies.
+Explain the role, responsibilities and function of stakeholders including government, non-government and private sector organisations in sport events.

 Skills: